jeremyikwuje/monierate-website/src/blog/bitcoin-atms-in-africa-the-what-how-and-where.md

 ---
 layout: blog
-title: "Bitcoin ATMs in Africa: The What, How, and Where"
+title: "Bitcoin ATMs in Africa: What You Need to Know Now"
 description: Have you ever stumbled on a Bitcoin ATM?
 Maybe not.
 But a couple of African countries could offer you the experience.
 Find out which African countries have Bitcoin ATMs and how many there are.
 createdAt: 2024-07-16T09:58
 updatedAt: 2024-07-16T09:58